fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 ## The Background

-Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`, so isn’t the solution as easy as just doing that?
+Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`s, so isn’t the solution as easy as just doing that?

 ### Stuffing everything inside the anchor